coq/coq/doc/sphinx/user-extensions/syntax-extensions.rst

 .. note:: No typing of the denoted expression is performed at definition
           time.
 Type-checking is done only at the time of use of the notation.

-.. note:: Many examples of Notation may be found in the files composing
+.. note:: Some examples of Notation may be found in the files composing
           the initial state of Coq (see directory :file:`$COQLIB/theories/Init`).

-.. note:: The notation ``"{ x }"`` has a special status in such a way that
+.. note:: The notation ``"{ x }"`` has a special status in the main grammars of
+          terms and patterns so that
           complex notations of the form ``"x + { y }"`` or ``"x * { y }"`` can be
           nested with correct precedences.
 Especially, every notation involving a pattern of the form ``"{ x }"`` is parsed as a notation where the